 When traveling with Caleb, for some reason I found myself frequenting this odd thought—“This is a happy person’s life.
 You traded places with a happy person and their life.
 Soak it in while you still can.”
 As though I were not entitled to the life of a happy person.
 Still it seems that all I can say to that is—I hope you and others believe the contrary, as I am trying to believe it myself.

 You died 10 years ago.

 That anniversary came and went, and was significantly less scary than I expected.
 Jane, Brad, and I celebrated with a stay-cation here in Austin, and that night is one I will cherish for a long time to come.
 While it was rather uneventful, it was filled with wholesome, subtle conversation and the rekindling of an incredible bond that you and daddy gifted us each with.

 In the spirit of three, I think I would like to make note of three quick things I have encountered with grief lately—

 - The people who have shown up in my life lately carry parts of your spirit with them.
 Our former neighbor made a Facebook post recently of a joke that really struck me and set the tone for all of this synchronicity.
 Remembering one of my favorite childhood books that I just completely forgot about until her post (and again when I found it when I went to a library with the kids I am caring for at work), I keep repeating the name of the book in my reflections.
-I find a small part of a moment, or an oddly offset thing, or a solid moment with an emotional tug from the women who have chosen to be very present for me now in my life.
+I find a small part of an instance, or an oddly offset thing, or a solid moment with an emotional tug from the women who have chosen to be very present for me now in my life.
 When processing the moment’s value I think—

 “Are you my mother?”